Techultra55/Prodigy-Infotech-Internship/README.md

-# INRENSHIP-REPO
+# INTERNSHIP-REPO
 Hello, This is a complete repo for all projects under intership for prodigy infotech.
+Web developement.